experimentarium/times/docs/part-2/07-climate-module.md

 ### Default values of the climate parameters

-Table A-2 shows the default values of all parameters of the Climate Module except exogenous forcing.
+{numref}`cli-parameters` shows the default values of all parameters of the Climate Module except exogenous forcing.
 All defaults may be modified by the user. {#table-a-2-shows-the-default-values-of-all-parameters-of-the-climate-module-except-exogenous-forcing.-all-defaults-may-be-modified-by-the-user. .Header-03}

 CS and SIGMA1 may be assumed random, in which case the default values are not used.
 The user must specify their values explicitly using the appropriate parameter names described earlier. {#cs-and-sigma1-may-be-assumed-random-in-which-case-the-default-values-are-not-used.-the-user-must-specify-their-values-explicitly-using-the-appropriate-parameter-names-described-earlier. .Header-03}